powercap/powercap/README.md

 The interfaces do _NOT_ guarantee that values are actually accepted by the kernel, they only notice errors if I/O operations fail.
 It is recommended that, at least during development/debugging, users read back to see if their write operations were successful.

-Additionally, the kernel sysfs bindings (and thus the `powercap-rapl` interface) do _NOT_ guarantee that RAPL instances are presented in package order.
+Additionally, the kernel sysfs bindings (and thus the `powercap-rapl` interface) do _NOT_ guarantee that RAPL instances are presented in any particular order.
 For example, the first instance (sysfs directory `intel-rapl:0`) on a dual-socket system may actually provide access to `package-1` instead of `package-0`, and vice versa.
 In cases where order matters, e.g., when sockets are managed asymmetrically, the user is responsible for ensuring that the correct powercap instance is being operated on, e.g., by checking its name with `powercap_rapl_get_name(...)`.
 More concretely, in the example above, `powercap_rapl_get_name(&pkgs[0], POWERCAP_RAPL_ZONE_PACKAGE, ...)` gives name `package-1`, and `powercap_rapl_get_name(&pkgs[1], POWERCAP_RAPL_ZONE_PACKAGE, ...)` is `package-0`.